5 biggest winners and losers in college basketball this week

 - source

-Last week, the Duke Blue Devils suffered the worst upset of the college basketball season thus far, but Mike Krzyzewski’s squad rebounded on Tuesday with a stunning 12-point win against the then-No. 11 Michigan State Spartans out in East Lansing at a hostile Breslin Center.
-The Blue Devils tacked on their first ACC win of the season against the Virginia Tech Hokies three days later.
-Still, their schedule will be relatively light until mid-January when they host the top-ranked Louisville Cardinals.
+The North Carolina Tar Heels are experiencing quite a slide early in the season.
+Roy Williams’ squad dropped games against the Michigan Wolverines, Ohio State Buckeyes, and Virginia Cavaliers in the past few weeks.
+Still, Sunday’s loss to the unranked Wofford Terriers is a massive blow to a team that was widely expected to vie for a top spot in the ACC this season.
+With star freshman Cole Anthony and sophomore Leaky Black sidelined with injuries, the Tar Heels looked lost.
+Now they’ll travel to Spokane, Washington, to take on the No. 2 Gonzaga Bulldogs in what will surely be an uphill climb.

+▼ No. 7 Maryland Terrapins — Down 3 spots in the AP Top 25 Poll

+After nearly blowing their perfect record against the unranked Illinois Fighting Illini last week, the Maryland Terrapins finally saw their first loss against a different unranked opponent.
+The Penn State Nittany Lions picked up a signature 76-69 win against the former No. 4 team in the nation on their home floor and left Maryland with very little time to pick up the pieces.
+The Terps will face Myles Powell and the Seton Hall Pirates on the road Thursday for a chance to climb back up the rankings.

-▶︎ No. 1 Louisville Cardinals — Same spot in the AP Top 25 Poll as last week
+▼ No. 14 Michigan Wolverines — Down 9 spots in the AP Top 25 Poll

 - source

-▼ No. 5 Michigan Wolverines — Down 1 spot in the AP Top 25 Poll

-Juwan Howard’s Michigan Wolverines enjoyed the most spectacular stretch of any team this season during Week 4.
-They took down two top-10 squads in succession and launched from unranked status into the AP Poll’s top five.
-But when they were matched up with the top-ranked Louisville Cardinals on the road Tuesday night, the Blue and Maize looked like an entirely different squad from the one that shocked the college basketball world the week prior.
-Michigan’s high-octane offense disappeared, and the defense had no answers for Louisville standout Jordan Nwora, who dropped a 22-point, 12-rebound double-double on the Wolverines.
-Still, Howard’s team bounced back Friday with a double-digit win against the Iowa Hawkeyes, so it’s not too surprising that Michigan still finds itself in the top five.
+In one week, the Michigan Wolverines went from unranked to top-5 in the AP Top 25 Poll thanks to back-to-back wins against the then-No. 6 North Carolina and the then No. 8 Gonzaga Bulldogs at the Maui Invitational tournament.
+But since then, things have gone steadily downhill for Juwan Howard’s squad.
+After losing to the top-ranked Louisville Cardinals on the road last week, Michigan bounced back to take down the Iowa Hawkeyes.
+But this week, the Wolverines dropped two more games – first to the unranked Illinois Fighting Illini on Wednesday and then to the top-10 Oregon Ducks in overtime on Saturday.
+Michigan will have a chance to jump back up in the rankings when it faces its next Power Five opponent; the Wolverines will travel to East Lansing to take on the No. 15 Michigan State Spartans after the New Year.

-Now check out the most memorable college basketball teams of the decade:
+Now check out the most memorable college basketball squads of the past 10 years: